khoho1/khoho-project/terraform_aws/tf_create_aws_vpc/README.md

 ## Create AWS VPC resource

 This Terraform project creates Amazon Virtual Private Cloud (VPC) network with Internet Gateway, pulic and private for each availability zone, and single NAT Gateway.
+Review the aws_variables.tf file and update to your environment.
+For better security, you should use your router public IP for cidr_blocks that allows SSH to connect.

 How to run Terraform: